weAutomateEverything/go2hal/README.md

 ### Alert Service

 Extends upon the Telegram Service to abstract the taget group of a message.
-Currently provides for 3 groups

-* Business Group - A group to send non technical messages
+Curently the following resful services are provided.

+* Alert Messages
-* Alert Group - For the technical people
+* Alert Images
-* Heartbeat Group - for the bot admins
+* Error Messages
+* Error Images

 ### Appdynamics